 - Open the form's editor.

-- For Form and Newsletter Blocks, click the Storage tab.
+- For Form and Newsletter Blocks, click the Storage tab, then click Mailchimp.

 Note: This guide is available as a resource, but should not be construed or relied upon in any way as legal advice.
 Per our Terms of Service, Squarespace doesn't provide advice or recommendations on any laws or requirements applicable to your site or business.